bwcybersec/ccdc/PaloAlto/README.md

-These are various PaloAlto configuration files.
+These are various PaloAlto configuration files from the PA training.
-You may have to change IP Addresses
-They each will lock down the PaloAlto.

-Run these in the console/command prompt on the PaloAlto.
+These are not used during Competition, rather for reference.